 The Jarrett Prairie Center has interpretive exhibits, educational programs, and a gift shop.
 Go to the Jarrett Prairie Center's link for more detailed information on its offerings as a Meeting & Event facility.

 During the winter months, we rent skis, sleds, and snowshoes for your enjoyment.
-Rentals available during normal Jarrett Prairie Center business hours.
-The fee is $2/hour.
+Rentals are available during normal Jarrett Prairie Center business hours.
+The fee is $5/hour.
 Call 815-234-8535 ext 200 for more information.
 Also, enjoy our sled hill during the snowy season.
-It's located behind the Jarrett Center.
+It's located on the west end of the Jarrett Center.

-Byron Forest Preserve District’s 40th Anniversary Preserve Guides & Trail Maps
+Byron Forest Preserve District’s Preserve Guides & Trail Maps

-To celebrate the 40th anniversary of their organization’s founding, the Byron Forest Preserve District has developed its first-ever Preserve Guide and Trail Maps for all of the preserve sites and facilities in the District.
-The new preserve guide features a road map of District boundaries with the locations of the District’s nine different preserves, golf course, and other indoor facilities on the front side.
+The Byron Forest Preserve District's Preserve Guide and Trail Maps feature a road map of District boundaries with the locations of the District’s nine different preserves, golf course, and other indoor facilities on the front side.
 The backside shows detailed individual preserve maps, trail guides, special preserve features, and other information needed to enjoy the outdoors.

-The free Preserve Guides and Trail Maps are available for people to pick up starting Monday, April 20 at 8:00 a.m. from an outdoor box located in front of the Jarrett Prairie Center.
-Jarrett is located at 7993 North River Road in Byron.
-The interior of the building is currently still closed due to the COVID-19 virus.
+The free Preserve Guides and Trail Maps are available for people to pick from an outdoor box located in front of the Jarrett Prairie Center, located at 7993 North River Road in Byron.
+Trail maps are also available at each preserve.